re-evolveengine/CSVPromptWiser/README.md

 # 4. Set environment variables
 # create a .env file in the root directory and add the following variables
 GEMINI_API_KEY=your_gemini_api_key

+# 5. Create .streamlit directory in the root directory and add a secrets.toml with these variables
+is_local = true
+GEMINI_API_KEY = "your-gemini-key"

 # 5. Run the app
 streamlit run app.py